Work samples

 12’ x 14’

-Portals ASMR
+ASMR Portals

 Inspired by the internet phenomenon of ASMR (Autonomous Sensory Meridian Response), this series offers a new way to uncover strangely satisfying experiences in everyday moments through hypnotic sounds, textures, and visuals.
 Through the use of chroma key visual effect technique to superimpose a new background onto an original image.
 Within this framing, the viewer exists in an unknown spatial plane between real and fictional space.
 This work is intended to offer new sensibilities for reframing our bodies as interconnected with both the natural and synthetic.